 Thru-hole (or through-hole) technology involves drilling holes into a printed circuit board where leads can be attached.
 Compared to surface mounting, it is an older technology.

-Despite these drawbacks, there are benefits to thru-hole mounting.
+Despite the fact that it is an older process, there are benefits to thru-hole PCB assembly.
 The through-hole mounting process creates stronger bonds between a circuit board and its components, leading to products that are more durable and more resistant to shock and impacts.

-Whether or not thru-hole technology is the right choice — or the only choice — for your application will depend on a number of factors.
+Whether or not through-hole PCB assembly is the right choice — or the only choice — for your application will depend on a number of factors.
 EMSG can provide a thorough consultation that helps determine the best way to proceed, whether you are developing a prototype or manufacturing a product.

 Military and aerospace applications prefer thru-hole mounting for precisely these reasons.
 In situations where safety depends on properly functioning equipment, taking the extra steps to through-hole technology critical components is a necessity.
 As well, through-hole technology can be useful for product prototyping, where the testing process routinely subjects completed units to extreme conditions.